LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/at-one-point-of-my-depression.md

 &nbsp;

+I feel cymbals

-I feel pleasure when touching art
+when touching art

-or an authentic person comes up to me.
+or an authentic person

+comes up to me.